-\\\Any students who receive the Presidential Scholarship or the Dean Scholarship automatically forfeit their eligibility for all other Sullivan University scholarships, excluding the National Award of Excellence and Competition Scholarships.
+\\\Any students who receive the Presidential Scholarship or the Provost Scholarship automatically forfeit their eligibility for all other Sullivan University scholarships.

-Senior Scholarship
+Dean Scholarship

-Application Procedure: Submit a completed application, official high school transcript, test scores, and a 200-250 word handwritten essay on "Why and how I chose my career specialization" to the Admissions Department.
+Application Procedure: Submit a completed application, official high school transcript, and test scores to the Admissions Department.

-Basis for Selection: Must have a minimum 21 ACT, 1527 SAT, or 20 APA score and a minimum 2.75 GPA.
-The essay will be graded on content, grammar, style and penmanship.
+Basis for Selection: Must have a minimum 21 ACT, 1090 SAT, or 20 APA score and a minimum 3.2 unweighted GPA.